marisademeglio/mo-player/readme.md

 This is a proof of concept project to explore using the latest browser-based media APIs for supporting playback of EPUB 3 Media Overlays playback, which can be challenging for reading systems.

 **Advantages**:
-* No parsing SMIL files or writing media playback engines
+* Don't have to write a SMIL engine or deal with media timing
 * CSS Custom Highlight API provides text highlighting in a way that is not intrusive to the DOM (no adding classnames)

 **Disadvantages**: